Zinbo/software-dev-repository/content/posts/ComputerScience/index.md

  Both public key and symmetric key cryptography are used to get secure information from the web.
 First your browser establishes a shared session key with the website using public key cryptography.
  Then you communicate with the website using symmetric key cryptography to actually obtain the private information.

-# Threading
-Threads in Java have their own stack but they share the same heap, so we can share data between them - in that sense when using the observer pattern an object doesn't have a "thread" or a "heap", they will be changed by the thread executing that code.

-## How to determine memory usage of an object?
-Add amout of memory used by each instance variable to the overhead associated with each object.
-Typically 16 byte.
-The overhead includes a reference to the class, garabage collection info, and sync info.
-The object will usually be padded to be a multiple of 8.
-- A reference to an object is typically 8 bytes.
-A nested non-static class requires an extra 8 bytes for a reference to the enclosing instance.

-## Size of array
-Implemeent5ed as objects, with overhead for length.
-For a primitive type:
-- 24 bytes for header info (16 bytes overhead, 4 bytes for length, 4 bytes for padding) + memory used to store values, e.g. for int then it's + 4N
-For objects:
-- Same but 8N for 8 bytes for reference.

-## Memory for strings
-- Aliasing is common
-- Space needed for the characters is accounted for seperately because a char array is often shared among strings.

 Image by <a href="https://pixabay.com/users/blickpixel-52945/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=453758">Michael Schwarzenberger</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=453758">Pixabay</a>